SEAT Ibiza: Second generation (6K; 1993)

 The Ibiza Mk2 (Typ 6K) was the first Ibiza generation fully developed and produced under Volkswagen Group ownership.
 Its platform variant was based on the Volkswagen Polo 6N and Volkswagen Golf Mk3.
 In the interior, the pre-facelift Ibiza 6K shared its dashboard with many other models from SEAT and Volkswagen, such as the SEAT Córdoba Mk1, the Volkswagen Polo Classic, the SEAT Inca, the Volkswagen Polo Mk3, and others.

 This Ibiza was available in three- and five-door models; the saloon/coupé variant was known as the SEAT Córdoba, and the estate was known as the SEAT Córdoba Vario.
 The Ibiza was regularly the best-selling car in Spain and sold relatively well in the rest of Europe, helping SEAT increase its sales figures significantly from 1993 onwards.

 Before the facelift, the trim levels were i, CL, CLX, GLX, Pasion, S, and GTI.

 1996 revision

 The 6K Ibiza had a minor facelift in 1996, which included changing the general aesthetics of the car, by adding smoother bumpers and changing the grille and headlamps and the trim levels offered (Base, E, S, SE, SXE, Sport, GT, GTI, GTI 16V, Cupra, and Sport).

-In addition to changes to the appearance of the car, the powertrain and running gear changed with the addition of the 110 kW 2.0-litre 16v ABF petrol engine, the successor to the 1.8-litre 16v and the 2.0-litre 16v engines previously used in the Volkswagen Golf Mk3.
+In addition to changes to the appearance of the car, the powertrain and running gear changed with the addition of the 110 kW 2.0-litre 16v ABF petrol engine.